gazelleengineering/IMMerge/README.md

 ## Introduction

 **IMMerge** is a portable application that allows you to send personalised messages to multiple recipients using [WhatsApp Web](https://web.whatsapp.com).
-IMMerge works on Windows, macOS, and Linux operating systems.
+IMMerge works on Windows and Linux operating systems.

 IMMerge a third-party application and is not affiliated with WhatsApp.